opencv/opencv/doc/js_tutorials/js_video/js_lucas_kanade/js_lucas_kanade.markdown

 Goal
 ----

-In this chapter,
 -   We will understand the concepts of optical flow and its estimation using Lucas-Kanade method.
 -   We will use functions like **cv.calcOpticalFlowPyrLK()** to track feature points in a video.

 Optical Flow
 ------------